verboompj/Other/MDATP for Linux.md

 ![Screenshot](https://github.com/verboompj/Other/blob/master/Pictures/ascadd.PNG)

-And thats it.
+Copy the URL for the `Download and onboard agent for Linux` Run it on your local Linux server, and thats it.
 You'll see the nodes apearing in ASC in a couple of minutes.